BurgerFi’s food is excellent. Everything from their burgers and fresh-cut fries to their hot dogs and onion rings is all worthwhile.

 Cry & Fry are for Two?

 It clearly states that Cry and Fry are for two people.
-If you’re a fan of both onion rings & fresh-cut fries, then I say, don’t share.
-The onion rings are gigantic and seasoned, and irresistible.
-The fries are so awesome; I almost cried when I ran out of them.
+If you’re a fan of both onion rings & fresh-cut fries, then don’t share.
+The onion rings are gigantic, seasoned, and irresistible.
+The fries are excellent; I almost cried when I ran out of them.
 Almost….

 Now that BurgerFi is finally in Miami Dade County, we need to find a way to convince them to open a little bit farther South, like near my house.

 BurgerFi in Ft.
 Lauderdale by the Sea, Florida

 September 19th, 2011 – BurgerFi has been open for a while now, but I put off checking it out since all I would hear about it are the Shake Shack comparisons.
 However, there is no doubt that this is indeed a Shack Shack clone down to having Concretes (frozen custard).

 However, they have more options for dressing your burger, but how does the food stack up to the Shack?
 I love fries and onion rings, so it’s great that the Cry and Fry option is available.